Tool-Kit- Pop-up Research Station - Archiving

 How did you recruit property owners to participate in the program, and approximately how many individual property owners are you working with?

-We aimed to have 26 storefront installations in vacant storefronts in four neighborhoods.
-We worked with economic development nonprofit organizations in each area with pre-existing and deep connections with local merchants and property owners.
+We aimed to install 26 storefronts in vacant storefronts in four neighborhoods.
+We worked with economic development nonprofit organizations in each area, which had preexisting and deep connections with local merchants and property owners.

 Some property managers we approached thought it was a great idea, but the owners, many of whom didn't live in the neighborhood or City, declined.